 Little relief for mango exporter

-Government had issued the availability of export facilities to the growers and exporters during the COVID-19 from 20 May but due to less international flights and greater expenses and freight rates created the main problems for growers and exporters.
+The government had issued the availability of export facilities to the growers and exporters during the COVID-19 from 20 May but due to less international flights and greater expenses and freight rates created the main problems for growers and exporters.

 Japan allowed mango export from Pakistan

-According to the Ministry of Food Security and Research (MFSR), three shipments of Sindhri and Chaunsa, local Pakistani mango varieties despatched according to agreed procedure between the department of plant protection (DPP) and Japanese Ministry of Agriculture, Forestry and Fisheries (MAFF) because last year in 2019 120 tonnes of mango was favourably received by Japanese markets.
+According to the Ministry of Food Security and Research (MFSR), three shipments of Sindhri and Chaunsa, local Pakistani mango varieties despatched according to agreed procedure between the department of plant protection (DPP) and the Japanese Ministry of Agriculture, Forestry and Fisheries (MAFF) because last year in 2019 120 tonnes of mango was favorably received by Japanese markets.

 Varieties of Pakistan